Annapolis River: History

 Champlain's map of 1609 showing the river's French name of Rivière du Dauphin.

+The indigenous Mi'kmaq people, who had occupied the area for thousands of years, called the river Te'wapskik, meaning "flowing out between high rocks."

 The Annapolis River's importance in history is evident through its use as a transportation corridor in early Acadia after Samuel de Champlain and Pierre Dugua, Sieur de Monts established the Habitation at Port-Royal on the north bank of the river's mouth in 1605.
 Champlain's map of 1609 showed the river as being named "Rivière du Dauphin".

 A British attack in 1710 saw this part of Acadia fall from French hands.
 An Acadian settlement at the mouth of Allains Creek, ten kilometres upriver from Port Royal, was renamed Annapolis Royal, in honour of the reigning monarch, Queen Anne.
 The river was also given the name Annapolis at this time.

 After France relinquished the part of Acadia which is now peninsular Nova Scotia to Britain in 1713, Annapolis Royal became the capital of the British colony of Nova Scotia until 1749; Fort Anne was established at the mouth of Allains Creek where it drains into the river to protect the community from attack.

 Throughout the 18th to the 20th century the river was heavily used as a transportation corridor, particularly during the age of sail when sailing ships would sail as far upriver as Bridgetown (the tidehead, and head of navigation); Bridgetown being home to a thriving shipbuilding industry.
 A ferry service once crossed the river at Annapolis Royal to Granville Ferry on the north bank; it was succeeded by a bridge in the early 20th century.